 - fresh ginger

-Why use cornstarch instead of flour to make the Glaze Sauce?
+Why use cornstarch instead of flour to make the sauce?

 Cornstarch is pure starch and flour still has proteins and fiber in it.
 Also, cornstarch works way better at absorbing water, which is why it causes the sauce to thicken.